Vegan Mediterranean Chickpea Burgers

 - Add the spinach to the food processor and pulse until it’s finely chopped then add it to the bowl with the chickpeas.
 Drain the sundried tomatoes (reserving excess oil to cook the burgers later) and then place them into the food processor and pulse until finely chopped.

 - Transfer the sundried tomato mixture into the large bowl along with the sautéed garlic, the breadcrumbs. the nutritional yeast (if using) and the flax-water mixture then stir until well-combined.
 Squeeze in the juice of the second lemon and add 1/4 cup flour then stir together.
 Add 2 more tablespoons of flour while continuing to stir until evenly combined.
+If the mixture is still too wet, add another tablespoon of flour at a time until it is firm enough to handle.

 - Line a baking sheet with parchment paper and set aside.
 Using your hands, scoop about 1/4-1/3 cup of the mixture out of the bowl and then form them into separate patties, placing each one on the lined baking sheet as you go.